Starting your business

 If you don’t have your own capital, you will have to depend on investors.
 Raising money through investors is a daunting and time-consuming task.
 You will need to have all of your ducks in a row.
 There are two documents that you absolutely must get right: the executive summary and a ‘pitch deck’.

-An executive summary is usually a 3 to 5 page high-level summary of your company that you will present to potential investors.
+is usually a 3 to 5 page high-level summary of your company that you will present to potential investors.

-The pitch deck is a brief presentation, usually created using PowerPoint, used to provide potential investors with a quick overview of your business plan.
+is a brief presentation, usually created using PowerPoint, used to provide potential investors with a quick overview of your business plan.
 You will usually use the pitch deck presentation during face-to-face or online meetings with potential investors or customers.

 Running and growing your business